MediaComem/vtmarkersgenerator/README.md

 #### Using kill signal

-⚠ Be aware that sharing the docker socket could comprise the security of your docker instance and espcecially your host
+⚠ Be aware that sharing the docker socket could comprise the security of your docker instance and especially your host

 The pipeline can send a kill signal to another Docker container sharing the docker socket.
 It can be useful to gracefully restart the vector tiles server when new tilesets are generated.

-To use this feature, the docker socket need to be mounted as a volume when using docker-compose:
+To use this feature, the docker socket needs to be mounted as a volume when using docker-compose:

 ```yaml
 volumes: